METALS-Copper rises on hopes of U.S.-China trade progress

 “They (investors) could be thinking it’s a good sign and the risk of a full-blown trade war will be averted,” she said, adding that the downward price correction in metals last week was overdone.

-China and the United States will hold lower-level trade talks this month, the two governments said on Thursday, offering hope that they might resolve an escalating tariff war that threatens to engulf all trade between the world’s two largest economies.
+China and the United States will hold lower-level trade talks this month, offering hope that they might resolve an escalating tariff war that threatens to engulf all trade between the world’s two largest economies.

 A tit-for-tat trade tariffs war between the United States and its trading partners, including top metals consumer China, sparked fears that these tensions could hurt demand.